-Privacy of International Student Information
+Privacy of Guest Information

-- Personal information of any student is subject to the Privacy Act; the provision of which prohibits the disclosure of any personal information or details.
+- Personal information of any Guest is subject to the Privacy Act; the provision of which prohibits the disclosure of any personal information or details.
 The education provider must ensure that all personal information, as defined in the Privacy Act, is obtained, stored and released in accordance with the Privacy Act.

 - The education provider must ensure that their homestay providers have a full understanding of their obligations to the signatory and any accommodation agent.
 This means the education provider must clearly set out the different responsibilities of providers and agents and advise each what their responsibilities are.

 - The education provider may have stringent procedures for all aspects / areas of the homestay programme such as a process for assessing, selecting and approving prospective homestay providers and processes for the on-going monitoring of the providers.
 These procedures may shape the placement guidelines agreed between the education provider and AHN.

 2) Australian Homestay Network (AHN)

 Code of Ethics

 When arranging homestay accommodation for international Guests AHN will:

 - Provide homestay Hosts with rigorous training to ensure they are familiar with the processes and procedures relating to homestay, education and Guest culture.

 - Offer ongoing support to both Hosts and Guests throughout the homestay process, including access to 24/7 emergency phone line.